splinter/jaggery-entity/README.md

 ```

+**Note** : Only String .Number and Boolean types are supported currently.

 ### Virtual properties
 It is possible for an Entity Schema to define properties that are not persisted to a database using the virtual function